 - Law on Cybersecurity 2018 (Law No. 86/2015/QH13).
 This law regulates the management of digital information, establishing cybersecurity standards and granting the government extensive powers to monitor and access data.
 It also applies to digital health services. - Personal Data Protection Decree 2023 (Decree No. 13/2023/ND-CP dated April 17, 2023).
-This decree mandates comprehensive guidelines on personal data protection, including user consent and restrictions on cross-border data transfer, applicable to digital health platforms managing sensitive data. - Law on Data Protection 2024 (Law No. 60/2024/QH15 effective July 2025).
+This decree mandates comprehensive guidelines on personal data protection, including user consent and restrictions on cross-border data transfer, applicable to digital health platforms managing sensitive data. - Data Protection Law 2024 (Law No. 60/2024/QH15, July 2025).
 This law establishes a comprehensive framework for the management and protection of digital data in the country.
 It covers both personal and non-personal data, outlining ownership rights, data classification, and regulations for cross-border data transfers.

 Vietnam lacks comprehensive mechanisms to address digital health misinformation and cyberbullying.
 Publications from private sector companies and privacy-focused NGOs often address the limitations and challenges in digital rights protection in Vietnam6.
 Although the Personal Data Protection Decree and the new Law on Data Protection aim to strengthen safeguards for personal data, challenges remain in enforcing these regulations7.
 The second issue is significant digital divides, particularly between urban and rural populations8.
 This digital gap exacerbates healthcare disparities, as people in rural regions may experience both limited access to quality healthcare and fewer opportunities to benefit from digital health solutions9.
-In addition to infrastructure, barriers to digital health adoption also include preference for inperson consultations, low trust in digital platforms, stigma, and digital literacy.
+In addition to infrastructure, barriers to digital platforms, stigma, and digital literacy.
 Finally, concerns about government surveillance of health data are prevalent in Vietnam, especially as laws allow government access to personal data for national security and public health purposes10.